immcantation/alakazam/docs/topics/gravy.md

 Description
 --------------------

-`gravy` calculates the Grand Average of Hydrophobicity (GRAVY) index of amino acid sequences using the method of Kyte & Doolittle.
+`gravy` calculates the Grand Average of Hydrophobicity (gravy) index of amino acid sequences using the method of Kyte & Doolittle.
 Non-informative positions are excluded, where non-informative is defined as any character in `c("X", "-", ".", "*")`.